winter1245/sucrack/README.md

 # sucrack
 Bruteforce password of local linux user via su for priviledge escalation

+Make sure you have proper authorisation before doing any testing.

 ## Usage
 This Script makes repeated login attempts to a user with the su command.